nesbtesh/zendesk-to-pdf/README.md

 Copy that token and paste it where it says mytoken.
 Finally replace "myurl.zendesk.com" with your Zendesk url.
+And replace the category_id with your category_id.

 ```